BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/A3_0_Using_Bitcoin_Regtest.md

 ## Generate Blocks

 You can generate (mine) new blocks on a regtest chain using the RPC method `generate` with an argument for how many blocks to generate.
-It only makes sense to use this method on regtest; due to the high difficulty it's very unlikely that it will yield to new blocks on the mainnet or testnet:
+It only makes sense to use this method on regtest; due to the high difficulty it's very unlikely that it will yield new blocks on the mainnet, signet, or testnet:
 ```
 $ bitcoin-cli -regtest -generate 101
 [